kurrrru/minishell/README.md

 # Minishell
-This is a minishell that supports the minimal features of bash.
+This is a minishell that supports the minimal features of Bash.

+## What is a shell?

+## What is Bash?

 # Features
 This minishell supports the following features: